Ezuniga13/GoSurf-GoPro/README.md

 The dashboard's main purpose is to track these conditions so that the user can make an educated decision to load up and head to the beach.

 # Data
-I collected data for this dashboard by making [Open Weather](https://openweathermap.org/api) and [Open Evlevation](https://open-elevation.com/) API calls from several of different end points to gather informatioin about weather events in the San Francisco area.
+I collected data for this dashboard by making [Open Weather](https://openweathermap.org/api) and [Open Evlevation](https://open-elevation.com/) API calls from several different end points to gather information about weather events in the San Francisco area.

 I am currently pulling historic weather, current weather by the minute, and the forecast for the next 48 hours and pushing the data to a SQLite3 db.

-The data is then queried from the database filtering the features mentioned above.
-Then they are used directly into the graphs.
+The data is then queried from the database filtering the features mentioned above, then used as inputs for the graphs.

 # Design

 ![main](/images/design.png)

 # Demo
+Please press play and feel free to download it.

 [![Video Download](/images/dash-recording.mov)](https://user-images.githubusercontent.com/60893597/169880535-5a1b2c36-4dec-4701-b8b1-e10bc1544803.mov)